MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/installing-and-referencing-the-outlook-pia.md

 # Installing and Referencing the Outlook PIA

 You must have the Outlook Primary Interop Assembly (PIA) installed in the Global Assembly Cache (GAC) before you can incorporate information from the PIA in an Outlook managed add-in.
 By default, the PIA is installed automatically when you install Office on the development computer.
-However, if you need to install the PIA separately, see [Configuring a Computer to Develop Office Solutions](https://msdn.microsoft.com/en-us/library/bb398242\(v=office.15\)) and [How to: Configure a Computer to Develop Office Solutions](https://msdn.microsoft.com/en-us/library/54ds2za4\(v=office.15\)) for more information.
+However, if you need to install the PIA separately, see [Configuring a Computer to Develop Office Solutions](https://msdn.microsoft.com/en-us/library/bb398242\(v=office.15\)) and [Configure a Computer to Develop Office Solutions](https://msdn.microsoft.com/en-us/library/54ds2za4\(v=office.15\)) for more information.

 > [!NOTE]